carpentries/instructor-training/_episodes/03-expertise.md

 We will talk more about knowing your audience in a later episode.
 For now, here are two points to keep in mind when contemplating the learner experience
 - In most cases a researcher's **primary goal is not to learn programming**, but to do better and more efficient research.
-They may not wish to take the time to learn how hash tables work, or even want to know that hash tables exist; they just want to know how to get their work done.
-This means their interests may be very different from what yours were, even if they are learning some of the same things you did when you began.
+They may not wish to take the time to learn how fundamental syntax or data structures work, or to learn any 'fun facts' that are not strictly necessary; they just want to know how to get their work done.
+This does not mean they never will be interested -- maybe this is how you got your start, too!
+But if you began with an interest in programming, keep in mind that this can make their learning experience very different from yours.
 - Some researchers have avoided learning programming previously because they believe that the time investment will be excessive and will interfere with their other work.
 These kinds of beliefs can make their motivation to persevere more fragile than yours might have been when you got started.